-The Company has established a Continuous Disclosure Policy (last amended and approved June 2021).
+The Company has established a Continuous Disclosure Policy (last reviewed in June 2023).
 It outlines the requirements for immediate internal reporting of matters which could be market sensitive information and includes processes to make that information public where appropriate.
 It also lays out how engagement with the investment community and other third party stakeholders is managed to ensure engagement and confidentiality.